Veľký Grob

 Veľký Grob (Magyargurab) is a village and municipality in Galanta District of the Trnava Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1335 (Grwb).
 The name derives from German Graben ("ditch").
 An extended historic name Nemecký ("German") Grob (Német-Gurab) dates back to the 16th century.
 It distinguished the village from Chorvátsky ("Croatian") Grob and Slovenský ("Slovak") Grob.
 Before the establishment of independent Czechoslovakia in 1918, Veľký Grob was part of Pozsony County within the Kingdom of Hungary.

-Geography

-The municipality lies at an elevation of 130 metres and covers an area of 23.545 km².
-It has a population of about 1290 people.
+Population